junwatu/griddb-podcast-creator/blogs/README.md

 GRIDDB_USERNAME=
 ```

 You need the Mistral API key for OCR functionality, OpenAI key for the text to speech (TTS) conversion and GridDB keys for the data storage.
+Please, look in this [section](#prerequisites) on how to get those keys.

 Run the project using this command: